Smail/todo-webapp-frontend/README.md

 # Task Management Application

-This a personal project primarily to learn Vue.js and PHP.
-This project will give you a blank page without the (currently private) backend repository.
-This project is also far from finished.
+This a personal project primarily to learn Vue.js.
+This project will give you a blank page without the [backend repository](https://github.com/Smail/todo-webapp-backend).
+This project is far from finished.

 There exists a [demo site](https://smail.github.io/todo-webapp-frontend/calendar) for this repository, but note that any server requests were removed and replaced by sample data, so that it can be served statically.
 This means that many functionalities like, task creation, deletion, etc. don't work as intended, e.g. creating a new task doesn't save the task and clicking onto another project, resets all tasks.

 Make sure to check out the markdown support in a task's content area, the context menu and the calendar!